{{ summaryHeading }}

 Worked Examples:

-For a six-band yellow, violet, black, brown, brown, red resistor, the value is 4.7 kohm +/-1%.
-With Temperature change set to 25 deg C, Temperature coefficient reports 50 ppm/C and about 5.875 ohm of estimated drift.
-That drift is smaller than the +/-47 ohm tolerance spread, but it can still matter in temperature-sensitive analog circuits.
+Six-band 4.7 kohm part.
+Yellow, violet, black, brown, brown, red forms 470 x10, applies +/-1%, and adds 50 ppm/C. With Temperature change set to 25 deg C, the drift estimate is about 5.875 ohm, smaller than the +/-47 ohm tolerance spread but still relevant in temperature-sensitive analog circuits.

-A troubleshooting case starts with a suspicious first band.
-If a 4-band reading begins black, brown, red, gold, the decode can produce a value, but First digit reports Review.
-Rotate the part, look for the wider tolerance gap, and check whether gold or silver sits at the far end before using the result.
+Suspicious orientation.
+A reading that begins with black can still produce a numeric result, but First digit reports Review.
+Rotate the part, look for the tolerance gap, and check whether a gold or silver band belongs at the far end before comparing the value with the circuit.

 FAQ:

-Start from the end opposite the tolerance or TCR gap.
-Gold and silver usually appear near the tolerance end, and Read Check flags a black first significant digit as a reason to review the orientation.
+Read from the end opposite the tolerance or TCR gap.
+Gold and silver usually mark the tolerance end, and a black first significant digit is unusual enough to deserve a second orientation check.

-Why are gold and silver missing from some band menus?
+Why are gold and silver missing from digit choices?

-No. In the 6-band layout, band 5 is still the tolerance band and band 6 is the temperature coefficient.
-Tolerance Window gives the lower and upper resistance limits, while Temperature coefficient estimates drift for the selected temperature change.
+No. In a 6-band layout, band 5 remains the tolerance band and band 6 gives the temperature coefficient.
+The tolerance window and temperature drift estimate answer different questions.

 Glossary: